openshift-labs/lab-developing-with-odo/workshop/content/creating-new-binary-component.md

----
-Title: Creating a new binary component
-PrevPage: 050-creating-an-application
-NextPage: 062-component-configuration
----

 A selection of runtimes, frameworks, and other components is available on an OpenShift cluster for building your applications.

 ``odo`` can connect to *OpenShift's Service Catalog* and provide a list of supported components and services. *Components* are the runtimes that the platform provides for you to build your component's source.
 We will see what services are in a later exercise.